rajaaghanem/Middle-Project_food-workshops/README.md

 ## About the project

-Over one week we had to create our own React app by using a couple of things:
+Over one week we had to create our own React app, I did it by using a couple of things:

 - APIs
 - React Router